 - As well as being at least 10% disabled by an injury or disease that was incurred in or aggravated during active duty or active duty for training, or inactive duty training.

-You will need to provide the evidence of your current physical or mental condition.
-In addition you will need to provide evidence of a relationship between your disability and an injury, disease, or event in military service.
+You will need to provide evidence of your current physical or mental condition.
+In addition, you will need to provide evidence of a relationship between your disability and an injury, disease, or event in military service.